International Politics Summer School 2019

 - the influence of Russia on regional political developments

-Tutor: Professor Paul Chaisty is University Lecturer in Russian Government at St Antony's College, Oxford, and Director of the Oxford University International Politics Summer School.
-His publications include Legislative Politics and Economic Power in Russia (Palgrave Macmillan, 2006); Coalitional Presidentialism in Comparative Perspective: Minority Executives in Multiparty Systems (with Nic Cheeseman and Timothy Power; Oxford University Press, 2018); and articles in journals such as Europe-Asia Studies, Government and Opposition, The Journal of Legislative Studies, Legislative Studies Quarterly, Party Politics, Political Research Quarterly, Political Studies and Post-Soviet Affairs.
+Tutor: Paul Chaisty is Professor of Russian and East European Studies at St Antony's College, Oxford, and Director of the Oxford University International Politics Summer School.
+His publications include Legislative Politics and Economic Power in Russia (Palgrave Macmillan, 2006); Coalitional Presidentialism in Comparative Perspective: Minority Executives in Multiparty Systems (with Nic Cheeseman and Timothy Power; Oxford University Press, 2018); and articles in journals such as Electoral Studies, Europe-Asia Studies, European Journal of Political Research, Government and Opposition, The Journal of Legislative Studies, Legislative Studies Quarterly, Party Politics, Political Research Quarterly, Political Studies and Post-Soviet Affairs.

 Each seminar has its own requirements for preparatory reading.